wbleonard/mongo-socket-chat-example/README.md

 # Introduction

 The [Socket.IO Getting Started guide](https://socket.io/get-started/chat) provides a nice introduction to [Socket.io](https://socket.io/).
-The guide bundles the server and client into a single application where messages submitted on an HTML input form are received and displayed on the page.
+The guide bundles the server and client into a single application where messages submitted via an HTML input form are received and displayed on the page.

-Since MongoDB supports an exception [eventing framwork](https://www.mongodb.com/docs/manual/changeStreams/) of its own, this tutorial will demonstrate how to propogate events emmitted from MongoDB through to Socket.IO.
-To keep thinks consistent, I will try to mirror the Socket.IO Getting Started guide as much as possible.
+Since MongoDB supports an exceptional [eventing framwork](https://www.mongodb.com/docs/manual/changeStreams/) of its own, this tutorial will demonstrate how to propogate events emmitted from MongoDB through to Socket.IO.
+To keep things consistent, I will try to mirror the Socket.IO Getting Started guide as much as possible.
 Let's get started...

 # The web framework

-As with the Socket.IO getting started guide, we're going to set up a simple HTML webpage, however, in our example, it's only going to display a list of messages - there will be no input form.
+As with the Socket.IO getting started guide, we're going to set up a simple HTML webpage, however, in our example, it's only going to display a list of messages -- there will be no input form.

 First let's create a `package.json` manifest file that describes our project.
 I recommend you place it in a dedicated empty directory (I'll call mine `mongo-socket-chat-example`).